ShelfOps/qtdocs/docs/guide.md

 ### Magic
 By far my favorite feature, you can cast spells using a personalized wand.
 First you need to craft a wand (the recipe will be in the recipe book when you can craft one) and then you will need to start earning SpellPoints by slaying mobs using spells (you will have a starter spell.)
 As you earn SP (spell points), you can upgrade your wand by using the interact button on an enchantment while holding your wand.
 You can also customize your wand's controls by interacting with the enchanting table.
 Right click with your wand to cast spells.
 Level up your spells by killing mobs with your wand.
 Magic.

-## Custom enchants
-To compliment vanilla enchants, we have around 230 new vanilla enchants alongside some "artifacts" and new curses. they can all be found [here](https://ecoenchants.willfp.com/enchantments/all-enchantments)

-*You can also use `/enchantmenu` or `/enchantinfo <enchantname>` to identify what an enchant does, or its incompatibilities.*

 ## Machinery & Crafting
 I've added many items and item modifiers to make this server more RPG-like and offer more freedom on how you approach combat.
 Below, you will find details on each new mechanic that's been added to the game.
 Some of them are experimental, so feedback is appreciated.